alberto234/wurrd-lhc-client-interface-extension/README.md

 1. Navigate to "`<LHC Base URL>`/index.php/wurrd/install" and follow the steps to complete the installation.
 1. Click 'basic test' at the end of the installation to confirm that the installation was successful.
 You should see the following text:

-code
-code
+`
+{"message":"Success","apiversion":"1000","chatplatform":"livehelperchat","usepost":false}
+`

 ## Updating

 Not yet implemented.

 ## Extension's configurations

 A configuration tool is provided to make some changes to configuration after installation.
-Access the tool at <LHC Base URL>`/extension/wurrd/configure.php
+Access the tool at `<LHC Base URL>`/extension/wurrd/configure.php

 The following config properties are available: